 Annuals take a little more pampering due to the fact that they are not native, this usually means they require better soil conditions than do a lot of perennials….in my experience, anyway.

 Annuals are most commonly bought as small plants to be planted straight in the garden rather than started by seed, because that is generally the whole point of an annual….instant flowering, you don’t want to wait on the bloom.

 But you can start an annual by seed and many people do.

 There are actually 2 types of annuals, Cool-Hardy annuals, which I have just discovered and in love with (these guys love the cold), and “Warm-season tender annuals, which are the ones most commonly sold at your garden centers, like petunias, and marigolds (these guys love the heat).

-The Cool-Season annuals, though can be direct sown in the ground in early fall or spring (I have started my seeds indoors for early Spring planting, but that’s a whole other post.)
-These particular annuals love the cool weather and will stop blooming in the heat of the summer, an example is Snapdragons, and Bachelor Buttons.
+The Cool-Season annuals, though can be direct sown in the ground in early fall or spring (I have started my seeds indoors for early spring planting, but that’s a whole other post.)
+These particular annuals love the cool weather and will stop blooming in the heat of the summer.

-What I love about annuals, is the constant cheery color and the fact that you can pull them out and plant something different in their place the following year.
-Not to mention the fact that they are my go-to for container planting.
+What I love about annuals, is the constant cheery color and the fact that you can pull them out and plant something different in their place for the next season.
+Not to mention the fact that they are my go-to for a lot of container plantings.

 Since annuals put on such a constant show of color I think they compliment perennials very well.

 And certain annuals can really attract a lot of pollinators…like zinnias, cosmos, and sunflowers for starters.

 PERENNIALS (the ones that do come back each year)